zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-cart-menu-widget.md

 We need to use a DataSource that represents the shopping cart to display the cart items and the the total.
 To do this, we will pass the datasource as an option when the JavaScript call is made to initialize the widget.
-To be consistant with the other Kendo widgets, this parameter is named **dataSource**.
+To be consistent with the other Kendo widgets, this parameter is named **dataSource**.

     $("#cart-menu").kendoCartMenu({
         dataSource: store.cart.getCart()